alisonalvezz/holbertonschool-simple_shell/README.md

 ### Function Main:
 Here's the flowchart of our function main and of the shell:
 ![Main function flowchart](https://github.com/alisonalvezz/holbertonschool-simple_shell/assets/159053351/29fd0653-d85b-4557-bc1e-f5f5ee45206b)
-This function serves as the entry point of the program.
-It runs an infinity loop that repeatedly displays the prompt ("shellula$") using the function ´´´display_prompt´´´, reads a command line using ´´´read_line´´´, executes the command using ´´´execute_command´´´ and frees the memory allocated for the command line.
+- This function serves as the entry point of the program.
+It runs an infinity loop that repeatedly displays the prompt ("shellula$") using the function **display_prompt**, reads a command line using **read_line**, executes the command using **execute_command** and frees the memory allocated for the command line.
 This loop continues indefinitely until the user explicity exits the shell by entering the command exit.

 ### Function display_prompt: